 In June 2009, the AAMC Board of Directors approved the new Group on Diversity and Inclusion (GDI) Rules and Regulations.
 This action formally established the GDI as a new AAMC professional development group.
 In August 2009, the Council of Deans (COD) received communication requesting each dean to appoint Designated and Individual GDI Representatives.

-Representatives Getting Involved
+Participant Getting Involved

-- Volunteer to develop and implement GDI national priorities, which include initiatives, projects, and meetings
+- Volunteer to develop and implement GDI national priorities, which include initiatives, projects, and meetings.

-- Serve on GDI working groups or planning committees, as needed
+- Serve on GDI working groups or planning committees, as needed.

-- Participate in discussions on the GDI listserv by posting and responding to your colleagues’ queries
+- Participate in discussions on the GDI listserv by posting and responding to your colleagues’ queries.

-- Attend the GDI national meetings and AAMC Annual Meeting
+- Attend the GDI national meetings and AAMC Annual Meeting.

 - Provide feedback to your GDI Steering Committee on how they can best serve your needs as a GDI participant.